 Travelling with a baby

 Can a holiday or a specific hotel restore confidence in humanity?
 I think so.
-We recently got back from the Dalaman coast – Hillside Beach Club does a wonderful job in this direction.
+Travel to Turkey !
+We recently got back and Hillside Beach Club on Dalaman Coast does a wonderful job in this direction.

 The diving and sailing facilities are also there, including school and various boats.
-We’ve been kayaking few days, even our toddler loved it, despite moaning at putting on the life vest.
-The gulfs of Hillside are protected so the waves are gentle, a kayak ride even with a baby or toddler has been very enjoyable.
+No diving for me given that I was 15 weeks pregnant but we’ve been kayaking few days, even our toddler loved it, despite moaning at the life vest.
+Hillside golfs are protected so the waves are gentle, a kayak ride even with a baby or toddler has been very enjoyable.
 One afternoon we also ventured on a sunset cruise, another wonderful experience.
 The boat sails at 6pm from Hillside, champagne, nibbles and fresh fruit pair up the ride.
 We sailed past the Serenity beach and some other delightful bays, beautiful yachts and boats, the Red island and its lighthouse – all smooth up to the point you are truly out in the Mediterranean.
 In there we stopped to observe the sunset and despite the smooth appearance, the waves and currents are strong and our sailing boat was rocking quite impressively.
 Interestingly enough, the novelty element, swinging and variety of snacks kept our toddler mesmerised and very chilled.
 Purple and orange wide skies, little boats sailing in the blue, mountain shades around, chill out vibes played by our boat – we all had a blissful sunset experience with amazing views of the Dalaman Coast.

 We went for a Room A, a double room with a nice large terrace, sofa, shower and bathroom facilities outdoors.
 It’s been our usual preference to retain some grown-up privacy when our little one naps at lunch times and in the evening, so we could gaze at stars or night shows.
 The entertainment in the evening was also quite good, kids mini disco most evenings and some funky options every evening from 9:30 onwards, good water show and musicals.